-- The Clinical Evaluation of Language Fundamentals – Fourth Edition ( CELF 4)
+- The Clinical Evaluation of Language Fundamentals – Fifth Edition (CELF-5)

 - The Talkabout Assessment Tool

-Whilst assessment is ongoing, annual assessments take place in order to fully monitor and analyse pupils’ therapeutic progress.
+Whilst assessment is ongoing, comprehensive assessments take place when students transition key stage and review assessments take place annually in order to fully monitor and analyse pupils’ therapeutic progress.

 - Visual Motor Integration (VMI)